SymfonyCasts/symfony-ux/sfcasts/turbo/mercure-service.md

 only the keys that contain `MERCURE`.
 The `$_SERVER` variable - among other things - will contain all environment variables.
-I'm filtering for `MERCURE` basically... because I don't want to accidentally publish any secret keys from my computer to the internet... as fun as that would be.
+I'm filtering for `MERCURE` basically... because I don't want to accidentally publish any secret keys from my computer to the internet... as much fun as that would be.

 *Anyways*, this will run *before* the `.env` file is loaded, so it will only print *real* environment variables.
 Back over on our site, refresh!